-- TPO Roof = Thermoplastic polyolefin
+- TPO = Thermoplastic polyolefin

-- PVC Roof = Polyvinyl chloride
+- PVC = Polyvinyl chloride

 There’s no unanimous choice for the best roof membrane, not to mention the pros and cons of a fiberglass roof versus aluminum alloy or galvanized sheet metal.
 For the purposes of your RV roof inspection, you’ll simply need to know which RV roof type you’re working with.

-With roof membranes, you generally can’t tell the difference between the two most common brands (Alpha Systems or Dicor) by looking at it.
+With roof membranes, you generally can’t tell the difference between the two most common brands (Alpha Systems or Dicor) by looking at them.
 The best and easiest way to tell the difference is by asking the RV dealership or RV manufacturer.
 They will let you know which brand was used based on the year and model of your RV.

 If you’re a Good Sam member, you can also call the Elite Service Tech Advisor line to get this info.
 Why is knowing the difference such a big deal?
 The type of roof membrane you have determines the RV roof coatings you can use to ensure your choice is chemically compatible with your designated brand.